technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 6. The AI Search service is added as a knowledge source to the agent and is in **Ready** state now.
+    Ensure that the **Web search** option is **disabled** in the Knowledge section.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image70.png)

-7. Now, let us test the agent with the same question we tried before.
+8. Now, let us test the agent with the same question we tried before.

-8. In the Test pane, enter +++How many days of Maternity leaves can I avail?+++ and click **Send.**
+9. In the Test pane, enter +++How many days of Maternity leaves can I avail?+++ and click **Send.**

     <img width="285" height="315" alt="image" src="https://github.com/user-attachments/assets/b48e410f-6950-4d89-abdd-dc1e5d5ff81c" />

-9. You can see that the response from the agent now is from the document uploaded in the AI Search service.
+10. You can see that the response from the agent now is from the document uploaded in the AI Search service.

     <img width="279" height="305" alt="image" src="https://github.com/user-attachments/assets/89622034-fa6e-4a07-a52b-757b1899bb12" />